Tenerife airport disaster: Investigation

 The accident was investigated by Spain's Civil Aviation Accident and Incident Investigation Commission (CIAIAC).
 About 70 personnel were involved in the investigation, including representatives from the United States, the Netherlands and the two airline companies.
-Facts showed that there had been misinterpretations and false assumptions before the accident.
-Analysis of the CVR transcript showed that the KLM captain thought that he had been cleared for takeoff, while the Tenerife control tower believed that the KLM 747 was stationary at the end of the runway, awaiting takeoff clearance.

 Probable cause

 The investigation concluded that the fundamental cause of the accident was that Veldhuyzen van Zanten attempted to take off without clearance.
 The investigators suggested the reason for this was a desire to leave as soon as possible in order to comply with KLM's duty-time regulations (which were put in place earlier that year) and before the weather deteriorated further.

 Other major factors contributing to the accident were: